maladroitthief/knowledge-base/computer-engineering/Data-oriented-design/Component-Based-Objects.md

 needs of these systems will overlap, but they will not share all data between them.
 Using an object oriented approach, a lot of irrelevant data ends up being shared between systems.
-This noise is also taking up precious space in the CPU cache and is making an impact on performance.
+This noise is also taking up precious space in the CPU cache and will make an impact on performance.

 Class functionality is the interpretation of internal state over time.
-Interpreting the relationship of state or data is part of the problem, but in the end it's just data.
-We aim to separate data from meaning which is difficult if not impossible when all the data is in one place.
-By isolating data we remove the need to have classes that inscribe permanent meaning at the cost of having to query the data in indirect ways.
+Interpreting the relationship of state or data is part of the issue, but in the end it's just data.
+We aim to separate data from meaning which nearly impossible when all the data is in one place.
+By isolating data we can remove the need to have classes that give permanent meaning to the data at the cost of having to query the data in more indirect ways.

 Instead of classes accessing data in their components, transforms on the class should be how we access variables.
 Rather than a single `update()` call on the